 Dr Adam Cox

 I have a BSc in Business Economics from the University of Portsmouth, an MSc in Economics from the University of Southampton, and am currently completing a PhD thesis on ‘Sports Economics’ at the University of Portsmouth.

 My main strands of research are: Regional economics; environmental policy; economics of professional sports; corruption and malpractice.
 These areas of research are applications of economic theory and empirical tools to solve real world problems.

-My PhD thesis investigates the impact of selling Premier League football broadcast rights on the demand for watching live matches.
+My PhD thesis investigated the impact of selling Premier League football broadcast rights on the demand for watching live matches.
 Internationally recognised journal articles have been published from this thesis, one of which has been awarded the Neil Rackham prize for research dissemination, appearing in a number of news and sports websites globally.
 More recent research has covered issues of research malpractice in economics, regional economics, and environmental policy.